Loading Now

 Antibiotic Use It can reduce bacterial diversity and disrupt the gut microbiota balance.

-Stress May negatively affect gut microbiota composition and diversity.
+Stress It may negatively affect gut microbiota composition and diversity.

 Sleep Affects the regulation and balance of gut microbiota.

-Ensuring a balanced diet and healthy lifestyle ultimately supports a healthy gut.
-Additionally, drink plenty of water, take prebiotic and probiotic supplements, and stay active.
+Maintaining a balanced diet and healthy lifestyle is crucial for gut health.
+Additionally, drinking plenty of water, taking prebiotic and probiotic supplements, and staying active are essential for supporting digestive health.
 Together, these steps are significant for your digestive health and general well-being.

 Types of Sugars and Their Impact on Gut Health

-First of all, it helps to know the different types of sugars and how they affect our diet.
-With this understanding, we can guide ourselves to healthier eating habits.
+First, it helps to know the different types of sugars and how they affect our diet.
+With this understanding, we can guide ourselves toward healthier eating habits.
 Now, let’s look at natural versus added sugars, identify where added sugars come from, and discuss the sugar surge in Western diets.

 Natural vs. Added Sugars: Understanding the Gut Health Impact

-Natural sugars are found in whole foods like fruits and veggies.
-They are also rich in fiber, vitamins, and minerals, which slow digestion and gently raise blood sugar levels.
-On the other hand, added sugars are added to foods during manufacturing or cooking.
-They are most common in processed items, adding calories but no nutrients.
+Natural sugars are present in whole foods such as fruits and vegetables.
+These foods are rich in fiber, vitamins, and minerals, which slow digestion and cause a gradual increase in blood sugar levels.
+Conversely, added sugars are introduced during food manufacturing or cooking.
+They are typically found in processed items, providing calories without any nutritional value.

 Common Sources of Added Sugars

 Added sugars hide in many foods.
-Here are their common hiding spots:
+Here are some common hiding spots:

 • Grain-based desserts, such as cookies, cakes, and pastries